MolecularMatch/mm-public-scripts/blog/trials/TrialsUpdate.md

 The __extrinsic__ score is calculated at search time by matching your search criteria to information on the trial.
 For example, terms matched in the title are given preference to terms found in the summary automatically.
 However, the curation continuously overrides this logic by adjusting the priorities of terms based on their scientific understanding of the trial.

-#### Trial Types for Score Adjustments

-Trial Types influence the intrinsic score.
-The **highest scoring** trials will be those of clinical utility such as those corresponding to clinical trials (higher phases scoring higher), interventional treatments, practice guidelines, case studies, consensuses, etc. **Lower** scoring publications will correspond with observational research only, animal models, cell-lines, etc.

 ### Test Suite Curation

 Ranking has been validated through hundreds of test suites.
 Test suites represent patient cases (gene/variant + condition), and we use them to check and adjust the ranking of trials so that the most relevant come up first.